okta/okta-spring-boot/README.md

 Okta's Spring Boot Starter will enable your Spring Boot application to work with Okta via OAuth 2.0/OIDC.

-**NOTE:** This library works with Spring Boot 2.4+.
-If you need support for Spring Boot 1.5.x, use version 0.6.

 ## Release status

 This library uses semantic versioning and follows Okta's [library version policy](https://developer.okta.com/code/library-versions/).